Ink (musician): Beyoncé and GNX

 In 2022, Boggs contributed to standout tracks "Alien Superstar", "Thique", and "Summer Renaissance" from seventh Beyoncé album Renaissance.
 In 2024, Boggs contributed several songs to Grammy-winning Beyoncé album Cowboy Carter, including dual lead singles "Texas Hold 'Em" and "16 Carriages", which became the first song by a Black female artist to reach the top of the Billboard Hot Country Songs chart, and another Top 10 Hot Country Songs debut, respectively.
 Boggs co-wrote five songs in a Nashville writing session with Kacey Musgraves that did not make the album, and one may appear on Boggs' upcoming debut album.
 In 2024, Boggs also contributed to number-one single "Luther", as well as "Gloria", and "Dodger Blue" on Kendrick Lamar's surprise album GNX.

 Artist debut

 In May 2025, Boggs announced that she had signed to independent Nashville label Big Loud, before releasing debut single "Turquoise Cowboy".
-Her debut album, BIG BUSKIN, released on October 3, 2025.
+Her debut project, BIG BUSKIN, described as "a genre-bending mix of country, indie rock, pop, and soul," was released on October 3, 2025.